 You can help your Akita live longer

 You can influence your American Akita lifespan to a certain extent.
-If you are choosing an Akita puppy, make sure that you choose his parents wisely.
-His parents should have great temperaments and have received good care.
+If you are choosing an Akita puppy, make sure that you choose their parents wisely.
+Their parents should have great temperaments and have received good care.

 Genetic factors are only one side of the story when it comes to the Akita dog lifespan.
 The first thing to set up for a long life is to ensure your dog lives in a happy and healthy environment.
 Now we will move on to the other indispensable parts.